u8sand/Baka-MPlayer/README.md

 ## Note

-This is in pre-alpha stage, don't download expecting anything to work until this message is no longer there.
+This program is in its alpha stages.
+Until this notice is removed, expect bugs.

 ## Overview